fgianoli/CopernicusGlobalLand/README.md

 ### Results of the resampler
 Lorem ipsum

-## Bibliography
+### Bibliography

 Sherman Gary, 2018. *The PyQGIS Programmer’s Guide*.
 Locate Press

-## Acknowledgments
+## Acknowledgments & Authors
 We thank for the help in developing and testing these tools:
 *Enrico Ferreguti, Xavier Rotllan Puig, Pier Lorenzo Marasco, Martino Boni*
+Author: Federico Gianoli